MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 #### Optimize data lifecycle management

-Data lifecycle management refers to the process of managing data throughout its entire lifecycle, from creation or acquisition to deletion or archival.
-It involves various stages, including data creation, storage, usage, sharing, retention, and disposal.
+Data lifecycle management is the process of managing data throughout its lifecycle.
+Stages of the lifecycle include data creation (or acquisition), storage, usage, sharing, retention, and disposal (deletion or archiving).
 The goal of data lifecycle management is to optimize data storage solutions while complying with relevant regulations and policies.

 Data storage has three critical cost components:

 - *Storage cost*: The expense associated with storing data, such as per gigabyte.

 - *Transaction cost*: Costs linked to data operations, such as write operations, read operations, and data retrieval (per gigabyte).
-It's important to note that reading and writing data might have different costs.
+Reading and writing data might have different costs.

 - *Latency cost*: The speed or delay in accessing the data.

 The following considerations are foundational to data lifecycle management: